 We invite two types of proposals for PGIF awards: planning grants, which award up to $20,000 for a period of one year; and project grants, which award up to $30,000 per year for a period of two years, and are capped at $50,000 for the entire project.

 Global Scholars Program (GSP) is a model for curricular innovation that supports programs of intellectual rigor, cultural immersion, and opportunities for personal, academic, and professional growth at the undergraduate level.
 Global topics are explored in the classroom in New York and abroad, giving undergraduates first-hand opportunities to study and conduct research using social science, humanities, and scientific frameworks.

 Faculty are invited to present proposals for a two-part curriculum: first, an on-campus three- or four-point course held in Spring 2020 that introduces students to course themes, followed by a five-point Summer 2020 course taught overseas.
 GSP applications will be funded up to $100,000 each.

 Proposals will be reviewed by faculty representing a range of disciplines and schools.
-The deadline for submission for both programs is February 5, 2019.
+The deadline for submission for the President’s Global Innovation Fund (PGIF) programs is February 5, 2019, and the deadline for the Global Scholars Program is March 8, 2019.
 Please click on the links above to review the eligibility and application requirements for each program, as they vary.